 For Examplify users, students must follow instructions provided for uploading exams in a timely fashion.
-Students may have assistance from the Help Desk in the PIT for problems with uploading.
+Students may have assistance from the IT for problems with uploading.
 Students who have not uploaded an exam after one hour from the end of the exam will be referred to the associate dean for student affairs.